rcoh/lift-paragliding/site/content/contact/_index.md

   - heading: Send us an Email!
     text: jesse@liftparagliding.com
 ---
 We're flying almost day at Ed Levin.
-Give us a call to schedule your lesson!
+Give us a call to schedule your first lesson!